ViaVersion/ViaProxy/README.md

 # ViaProxy
-Standalone proxy which uses ViaVersion to translate the protocol between minecraft versions.

-ViaProxy allows you to join to essentially any minecraft version server from a modern client.
+Standalone proxy which allows players to join EVERY minecraft server version (Classic, Alpha, Beta, Release, Bedrock)

 To download the latest version, go to the [Releases section](#executable-jar-file) and download the latest version.
 Using it is very simple, just run the jar file, and it will start a user interface where everything can be configured.
 For a full user guide go to the [Usage for Players](#usage-for-players--gui-) section or the [Usage for Server Owners](#usage-for-server-owners--cli-) section.